 So, if you can’t bring yourself to order out of your shell, then at least add in some exciting props to capture your viewer’s attention.

 Include your drink.
 Maybe if you order the burger and fries, you should include your slightly more adventurous cocktail or an assortment of sauces in the background.

 If you’re not into cocktails, then have your dinner partner included in your shot.
 They’ll undoubtedly appreciate playing sidepiece to your sauces!

 Perhaps you dine alone (while it’s sad it does happen to the best of us).
 Use your cutlery to draw the eye through the photo.

 You’re in a restaurant, and your food is sitting right in front of you.
 Just move your phone closer to the plate.

-By zooming, the integrity of the photo is compromised.
+By zooming, the integrity of the photo gets compromised.
 Because of this, you shouldn’t ever do it when photographing food.
 You really shouldn’t do it ever, and we’ve told you why.

 If it helps, pretend that to zoom when photographing food is to curse your mom (or something comparable)!

 There’s nothing wrong with taking twenty photos to choose one.
 In fact, professional photographers recommend it!

-When it comes to photographing food, the rules are no different.
+When it comes to photographing food on your phone, the rules are no different.

 Keep in mind that eating is a process.
 So, capture it!